paguasmar/epam-task/README.md

         - Scalability: If the data volume or complexity increases significantly, and the processing time becomes a bottleneck, it may be more efficient to use PySpark instead of pandas.
 PySpark is a distributed computing framework that can handle large-scale data processing by leveraging the power of distributed computing clusters.
 It allows for parallel processing and can scale horizontally by adding more worker nodes to the cluster.
 By using PySpark, we can achieve faster and more scalable data processing for big data scenarios.
     3. *How would you design an application if you knew that you would have to build a similar solution for a couple other countries, and the data schema might be different for them, however, you can get the same underlying data?*

+        The same questions of the previous question apply here.

-        To design an application for multiple countries with potentially different data schemas but the same underlying data, we should follow these steps:
+        It depends, but to design an application for multiple countries with potentially different data schemas but the same underlying data, we could follow these general steps:

         - Modular Design: Organize the application into modules, with each module responsible for a specific task or functionality.
 This allows for easy swapping of components to accommodate different data schemas for different countries.